dmonopoly/gtest-cmake-example/README.md

 `build/` is where code is built - like where executables are.
 `lib/` includes gtest-1.7.0.
 Rest of code in root:
--`CMakeLists.txt` must be in each subdirectory of the project
+- `CMakeLists.txt` must be in each subdirectory of the project
--`main.cpp` is just a driver file - the common place to run the normal application
+- `main.cpp` is just a driver file - the common place to run the normal application
--`project1.cpp` and `project1.h` have code for the class 'Project1'
+- `project1.cpp` and `project1.h` have code for the class 'Project1'
--`test_project1.cpp` has code to test Project1
+- `test_project1.cpp` has code to test Project1
 CI files:
-`Dockerfile` has buid info to CentOS6 image.
+- `Dockerfile` has buid info to CentOS6 image.
 That image is used by CircleCI
-`circle.yml` is CircleCI config file.
+- `circle.yml` is CircleCI config file.
 Contants is about building container and running test.

 # What do I do?